 However, the UI (and CSS) needed much cleanup when I joined.
 The front end was a Frankenstein of:

 - Angular Material (component framework and some styles)

 - Font Awesome (font icons)

-To make the overall Plate IQ UX more consistent, I made standard variables for colors and used a color system and style guide to apply to components.
+To make the overall Plate IQ UX more consistent, and also to make implementation of any new designs easier, I made standard variables for colors and used a color system and style guide to apply to components.